peyrona/mingle/README.md

  **Do I need to know about computer programming?**

 > No, you do not: as far as you are familiar with spreadsheets (e.g.: MS Excel) you can successfully use _Une_.
-> It is also true that the more you know about programming computers and about electronics, the more you will be able to do.
+> It is also true that the more you know about programming computers, the more you will be able to do.

  **What computer do I need?**

 > A PC with Windows, macOS or Linux.
-In fact, **Mingle** would run in any machine where Java 11 can run.
+In fact, **Mingle** would run in any machine where Java 11 (or above) can run.
 > Raspberry Pi is a cheap computer very appropriate to experiment with _Une_.

  **How to install Mingle?**